© Crown copyright 2020

 There is no single database containing all private sector businesses in the UK.
 The main source for this publication is the Inter-Departmental Business Register (IDBR), managed by the Office for National Statistics (ONS), which is used to provide the number of VAT/PAYE registered businesses in the UK.
 This publication also includes estimates of smaller non-employing (unregistered) businesses which are calculated using a combination of information from the ONS Labour Force Survey and HMRC self-assessment tax return data.
 Up-to-date self-assessment data was not available for this edition of the publication, so the last available data (from 2017/2018) was used.
 This is unlikely to have had a large effect on the estimates, as previous self-assessment data used in the publication has been relatively stable over time.
 More detail of the estimation process is provided in the Methodology and Quality Note.

 Companies can take a range of legal forms, including Public Limited Companies, Private Limited Companies, Limited Liability Partnerships, and others.
 The IDBR only counts actively trading companies, rather than all those recorded on the Companies House register.

 This edition uses the same methodology as that used since the 2011 edition of this publication.
 However, the methodology is not directly comparable to that used for BPE 2010 or to the older SME Statistics series (1994 to 2009).

 To enable robust comparison over time, a time series is calculated using the latest methodology and data.
-This shows annual estimates of numbers of private sector businesses in the UK between 2000 and 2019.
-Estimates for UK countries and English regions and for different legal forms are provided for years since 2010 (the first year for which consistent estimates can be produced).
+This shows annual estimates of numbers of private sector businesses in the UK between 2000 and 2020.
+Estimates for UK countries/English regions and for different legal forms are provided for years since 2010 (the first year for which consistent estimates can be produced).

 Known impacts from changes to HMRC systems have been adjusted for – further details are in the methodology note.